Augusta Browne

 Augusta Browne (1820–1882) was an American composer, publisher, and author.
 She started the first wave of female composers in the country.
 Wake, Lady Mine, written in 1845, is one of her best known works.

 Biography

 Augusta Browne Garrett was born in 1820 in Dublin, Ireland.
+She was one of nine children.
+In 1826 her father David moved to Boston, US and opened a music academy.
+Augusta was known as a child prodigy, playing Dussek at the age of seven, and by age sixteen she was playing her own compositions in public.

-Browne was known as "the most prolific woman composer in America before 1870."
-Browne composed over 200 works for piano and voice, along with numerous hymns and secular pieces.
+Judith Tick notes that Browne was known as one of "the most prolific woman composer in America before 1870."
+She composed over 200 works for piano and voice, along with numerous hymns and secular pieces.
 Browne often collaborated with lyricists, creating musical settings to accompany lyrics written by said lyricists.

-In addition to her musical works, Browne published two books – one of which was about her brother entitled Hamilton, the Young Artist — and numerous essays, religious tracts, poetry, and short stories.
+In addition to her musical works, Browne published two books;